-Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and ~ =0( a one-page reflective essay on the student's writing 25% process Essay I: Personal Narrative A 3-page, 750-word narrative/descriptive essay 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical a a 0/ mode of essay development 20% Essay III: Argument A 8-page, 2000 word argumentative essay 25% Homework and/or In-class This may include routine writing, group work, activities forum posts on Blackboard.
-To be decided by instructor.
-This work may be graded holistically or 10% per assignment as decided by instructor.
-Presentation Student presentation that may include Written, Oral, Visual, and Electronic components Total 100% To pass these assignments, s tudents must affix Writing Center Visit Forms and feedb ack materials with final drafts.
-Fa ilure to include these materials may result in deductions or even failure based upon the assign nent.
+Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and a one-page reflective essay on the student's writing 25% process (One visit to the writing center) Essay I: Personal Narrative A 3-page, 750-word narrative/descriptive essay 100/ (Two visits to the writing center) 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical mode of essay development 20% (Two visits to the writing center) Essay III: Argument A 8-page, 2000 word argumentative essay 25% (Two visits to the writing center) 23% Participation in class This may include in-class short writings, group activities work, and in-class discussions.
+This will be graded 10% holistically.
+Presentation Each student is supposed to give two in-class presentations, which may include Written, Oral, Visual, and Electronic components.
+10% 100%